Locally Trivial Deformations of Toric Varieties: Toric varieties

 \end{cor} \begin{proof} If $\rho(\bu)\not=-1$, then $V_{\rho,\bu}=V_{\bu}$.
 Then the claim follows from \thref{van1} \end{proof}

 \begin{rem}\thlabel{exactseqlocal} Since $T_{N}\subseteq U_{\sigma}$ for every $\sigma$, we have the injection

 At this stage, we have not yet endowed $\CO(D_{\rho})$ with the structure of a sheaf of Lie algebras.
-Nonetheless, we can imitate Construction \ref{construction}, and obtain an exact sequence of quasi-coherent sheaves
+Nonetheless, as in \eqref{eq:exactLie} at the start of \S\ref{sec:functor2} we obtain an exact sequence of quasi-coherent sheaves

 Additionally, we observe that

 Comparing with \eqref{canonicalseq}, we can view the quotient sheaf as follows:

 Subsequently, the middle and right \v{C}ech complexes in \eqref{exact} can also be expressed as